summernote/summernote/ESOF-docs/Report-2.md

 ABC
 ## Domain Model

+The domain model is a representation of meaningful real-world concepts pertinent to the domain that need to be modeled in software.
+Generally uses the vocabulary of the domain so that a representation of the model can be used to communicate with non-technical stakeholders.

 It seems to us that we are in the presence of an application that have a very simple Domain Model.